devAlq/OS-info/README.md

 Write a program to print the operating system info using any language you like.

 ## Implementation
-print the name and the version of your operating system.
+Print the name and the version of your operating system.

 ## Submission
 - Fork the project and add your code to it.